APSL/django-yubin/docs/queue.rst

 and specify ``{'X-Mail-Queue-Priority': '<value>'}`` in the ``headers`` parameter, where <value> is one of:

-    - 'now' - do not queue, send immediately
+    - 'now-not-queued' - do not queue, send immediately.
+    - 'now' - send immediately.
-    - 'high' - high priority
+    - 'high' - high priority.
     - 'normal' - standard priority - this is the default.
-    - 'low' - low priority
+    - 'low' - low priority.

 If you don't specify a priority, the message is sent at 'normal' priority.